William Longsword

-William Longsword (Guillaume Longue-Épée, Williame de lon Espee, Willermus Longa Spata, Vilhjálmr Langaspjót; c.
+William Longsword (Guillaume Longue-Épée, Williame de lon Espee, Willelmus Longus Ensis, Vilhjálmr Langaspjót; c.
 893 – 17 December 942) was the second ruler of Normandy, from 927 until his assassination in 942.

+Titles

 He is sometimes referred to as a "duke of Normandy", though the title duke (dux) did not come into common usage until the 11th century.
 Longsword was known at the time as count (Latin comes) of Rouen.
 Flodoard—always detailed about titles—consistently referred to both Rollo and his son William as principes (chieftains) of the Normans.
 There are no contemporary accounts of William's byname, 'Longsword', either; it appears first in later eleventh-century sources.

 Birth

 William Longsword was born "overseas" to the Viking Rollo (while he was still a pagan) and his wife more danico (a kind of non-Christian marriage), Poppa of Bayeux.
 Poppa's parentage is uncertain.
 Dudo of Saint-Quentin in his panegyric of the Norman dukes describes her as the daughter of a Count Berengar, the dominant prince of that region.
 In the 11th-century Annales Rotomagenses (Annals of Rouen), she is called the daughter of Guy, Count of Senlis, otherwise unknown to history.
+However she was a Christian and seems to have passed on her religious beliefs to her son.
 According to the Longsword's planctus, William was baptized a Christian probably at the same time as his father, which Orderic Vitalis stated was in 912, by Franco, Archbishop of Rouen.

 Life

 The funerary monument of William Longsword in the cathedral of Rouen, France.
 The monument is from the 14th century.

-William succeeded Rollo (who continued to live about five more years) in 927 and, early in his reign, in 933, faced a rebellion from Normans who felt he had become too Gallicised.
-According to Orderic Vitalis, the leader of the rebellion was Riouf of Evreux, who besieged William in Rouen.
+William succeeded Rollo (who continued to live about five more years) in 927 and, early in his reign, in 933 or 934, faced a rebellion from Normans who felt he had become too Gallicised.
+According to Dudo of Saint-Quentin, the leader of the rebellion was Riulf, who besieged William in Rouen.
 Sallying forth, William won a decisive battle, proving his authority to be duke.
-At the time of this rebellion, William sent his pregnant wife more danico, Sprota, to Fécamp where their son Richard was born.
+At the time of this rebellion, William sent his pregnant more danico wife, Sprota, to Fécamp where their son Richard was born.

-In 933, William recognized King Raoul, who was struggling to assert his authority in Northern France, as King of Western Francia.
-In turn, Raoul gave him lordship over much of the lands of the Bretons including Avranches, the Cotentin Peninsula and the Channel Islands.
+In 933, William recognized King Rudolph, who was struggling to assert his authority in Northern France, as King of Western Francia.
+In turn, Rudolph gave him lordship over much of the lands of the Bretons including Avranches, the Cotentin Peninsula and the Channel Islands, although in practice these were lands that were outside Carolingian power.
 The Bretons resisted these changes, led by Alan II, Duke of Brittany, and Count Berengar of Rennes, but this ended shortly with great slaughter and Breton castles being razed to the ground; Alan fled to England and Berengar sought reconciliation.